jayeshjakkani/seng20_21_HW2/README.md

 3) Run the code to get the matrix of next generation and compare it with the expected output present in the comments.<br />

+# Scala Version of Game of Life</br>
+The folder contains code for Conway's Game of Life in Scala language.</br>
+You can setup and execute in Two ways:</br>
+1. Package Installation on your respective OS.</br>
+  [Here](https://www.journaldev.com/7456/download-install-scala-linux-unix-windows) is the link for guidance.</br>
+2. Online Scala Playground</br>
+  [Here](https://scastie.scala-lang.org/WFoVPHO4T662nUZcsyoUaA) is the link.</br>

 # MEMBERS<br />
 Ashish Rajpurohit<br />
 Jayesh Jakkani<br />